AlecQuiroga1/StatTracker/README.md

 On Your Android Phone
 1. Download the apk to your device through the Build folder on this repo.
 2. To allow third party apk's go to settings.
-3. Security and hit allow unkown sources.
+3. Security and hit allow unknown sources.